projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 .. figure:: images/passthru-image98.png
    :align: center

-   Initialization of remapping of virtual MSI for Service VM
+   Initialization of Remapping of Virtual MSI for Service VM

 This figure illustrates how mappings of MSI or MSI-X are set up for the Service VM.
 The Service VM is responsible for issuing a hypercall to notify the